Wednesday, March 26, 2014

 Yet Mr Datta-Ray is a better prosecutor than judge.
 For instance, he does not acknowledge the fact that the Chogyal's own missteps strengthened the hands of his adversaries.
 His unwillingness to grant full democratic rights to the Nepali majority at the right time gave India a useful lever to prise him out of power.
 By all accounts, the Chogyal was a fine and sensitive man, but his attempt to simultaneously take on India and his own populace was deeply flawed.
 This point becomes clearer when we compare the fate of Sikkim with that of Bhutan.
 To be sure, Bhutan had a stronger claim to sovereignty than did Sikkim.
 Yet the Bhutanese monarch handled the relationship with India adroitly, and by 1971 had secured Bhutan's entry into the United Nations.

 More problematically, Mr Datta-Ray presents the Sikkim story as a dark aberration in India's tryst with democracy.
 The fact, however, remains that the Indian state has seldom shied away from using force when its security - especially territorial - interests are seen as threatened.
 Think of the accession of Junagadh, Hyderabad or Manipur.
 Constitutional chicanery?
-Consider the use of
+Consider the use of Article 370, which ostensibly preserves the special status of Jammu and Kashmir, but in practice has been used to whittle down any semblance of autonomy.
+As a citizen, I find all this deplorable, but as a historian I know that in its ruthless realpolitik the Indian state has been no different from other states in modern history.

 Edmund Burke famously said at the trial of Warren Hastings that "there is a sacred veil to be thrown over the beginnings of all government".
 It is Mr Datta-Ray's achievement that he momentarily lifts this veil and punctures the pretensions of the Indian state.
 But to grasp the real import of this story, we may need to dispense with its author's own pieties.

-By 1965, when became the new ruler - or Chogyal - of Sikkim, the context of India-Sikkim relations had changed.
+By 1965, when Palden Thondup Namgyal became the new ruler - or Chogyal - of Sikkim, the context of India-Sikkim relations had changed.
 On the one hand, the Chogyal understandably sought to move towards a position of increased sovereignty.
 On the other hand, New Delhi took a less relaxed view of its relationship with Sikkim.
-In the wake of the disastrous war with in 1962, India grew increasingly concerned about its security.
+In the wake of the disastrous war with China in 1962, India grew increasingly concerned about its security.
 And Sikkim was in many ways the weakest link in India's defensive arrangements, if only because of geography, and the site of many of the tense stand-offs with the Chinese.
-So, Prime Minister took a dim view of Sikkim's efforts to relax New Delhi's tight embrace.
+So, Prime Minister Indira Gandhi took a dim view of Sikkim's efforts to relax New Delhi's tight embrace.

 Besides, the Indian government was also uncomfortable with the terminology of "protectorate" - a word that carried a distinctively negative connotation in the era of decolonisation.
 In May 1972, New Delhi suggested that the treaty of 1950 be modified to read that Sikkim would be "in permanent association with India".
 The Chogyal responded by suggesting that it be changed to state that "Sikkim in full sovereign rights enters into a permanent association" with India.